Working together to prepare students for life

 Onaway Areas Schools was once a number of schools but is now one unified building, K-12.
 In the earliest days, buildings in local areas such as Tower, Millersburg, Waverly, and Hackett Lake fed elementary and/or junior high students into the Onaway High School.
 Over time, finances dictated that the district operate more efficiently, and gradually those local schools closed.

-Today studnets from a very large area attend the modern, impressive school building located just south of Onaway on M-33.
+Today students from a very large area attend the modern, impressive school building located just south of Onaway on M-33.
 The present building replaced an older one situated in the town of Onaway.
-This was the dream of Floyd Merritt, the superintendent at the time, and he worked tirelessly along with the board, staff, and community, to provide Onaway's students with a facility they could be proud of.
-The new school, opend in 1963, was all on one level, had room for a track and footbal field, and offered large, spacious classrooms with modern equipment.
+This was the dream of Floyd Merritt, the superintendent at the time, and he worked tirelessly along with the board, staff, and community, to provide Onaway’s students with a facility they could be proud of.
+The new school, opened in 1963, was all on one level, had room for a track and a football field, and offered large, spacious classrooms with modern equipment.

-In the early 2000s, the building needed a major overhaul to accomadate the growing studnet population and updates needed to the schools infastructure.
-The board and superintendent Bob Szymoniak accomplished this through a bond issue, expanding the structure in several directiosn to create a modern media center, new band room, several classrooms, and computer labs.
+By the early 2000s, the building needed a major overhaul.
+The board and Superintendent Bob Szymoniak accomplished this through a bond issue, expanding the structure in several directions to create a modern media center, a new band room, several more classrooms, and improved computer access.
 Renovations were completed in 2004.

 Today, students at Onaway can say with pride that their community supports them to the best of its ability, providing a strong staff, an efficiently run system, and a great learning environment.

 Raising Lake Sturgeon, Chinook Salmon, and Lake Trout in the classroom to help our fisheries!

 Raising Awareness about the Danger of Plastic Bags in the Great Lakes